"From trauma to triumph"

 Yes!
 This course was written from an international perspective and has been taught to students on 4 continents (so far).
 It draws from research conducted in multiple countries, and considers cultural influences, disparities based on ethnicity, religion, and economics, and how the export of European-centric obstetrics has impacted birth outcomes worldwide.

 Click on the button below and get started today!

-Once you enrol in the course you can begin leaning right away.
-You'll join a community of learners who know that trauma-informed care is as essential to birthing families as the basics of handwashing is to preventing infection.
-It's life-saving.
+Once you enrol in the course you can begin learning right away.
+You'll join a community of compassionate learners who are committed to healing themselves and their community from birth trauma through trauma informed care.

 Learn more about course enrolment.